JacobLondon/malaga/README.md

 # Features
 * Xbox Controller Support
 * Backgrounds are simple to create and customize using the scene_man.c library in atmos.c module.
+(Planning for backgrounds to be fully scripted in Lua)
-* Levels are fully scripted.
-Scripts are generated with maps/mg.py.
-Use maps/test.py as a reference, this will generate maps/test.mg which will be then available from the level select screen.
+* Levels are scripted in Lua (planning for levels to be fully scripted in Lua)
 * Gamemodes: Endless, Double-Trouble, Godmode
 * Combos, multipliers, rounds, health
 * Enemy explosions when sprites are available